 Holiday Guide to Pranburi, Hua Hin

 Pranburi is a beach town near the resort area of Hua Hin, Thailand.
 Blessed with warm temperatures and a tropical climate year-round, the area offers travellers a wealth of interesting attractions and activities.
-In Hua Hin there are many things to do and see, whether one is interested in exploring and hiking or prefers water sports such as snorkeling and swimming.
+In Hua Hin there are many things to do and see, whether one is interested in exploring and hiking or prefers water sports such as snorkelling and swimming.
 Below are some of the most popular sightseeing areas and activities in the region:

 Explore Hua Hin's Beaches

 Approximately six kilometres in length leading southward toward Kao Takiap is Hua Hin Beach, which is a terrific place to view spectacular sunrises and enjoy a morning coffee.
-Later, visitors can go swimming or simply stroll along the shore, feeling the silky, white sand under their feet and looking forward to a day of fun in the sun.
+Later, visitors can go swimming or simply stroll along the beaches, feeling the silky, white sand under their feet and looking forward to a day of fun in the sun.

 Klai Kangwon Palace & Butterfly Gardens

 The Klai Klangwan Royal Palace and Butterfly Gardens are highly popular among locals and tourists alike.
 The Palace is a creative architectural wonder and adjacent to this outstanding structure is the Butterfly Garden, featuring plants collected from throughout the country.
 The Garden boasts a broad range of butterfly and bird species, as well as a wide variety of herbs and orchids.
 A remarkable place for photo opportunities, the Palace and Gardens should be placed on any visitor's must see list.